sarahyurick/dsc-crash-course/README.md

 //Route "/" endpoint to the controller app.use('/', controller);
 ```
+Here we're just telling our index.js file to route all requests at the default "/" endpoint to the endpoints that we define in the controller. </br></br>
 Your index.js file should now look like:
 ```js
 // Import express